Chappaqua Continuing Education

 Small-Group Training with Denise Weber

-Taught by a certified Group Fitness Instructor/Personal Trainer with over 30 years of experience, this multifaceted class combines the elements of a group fitness setting with the one-to-one attention of a personal trainer.
+Taught by a certified Group Fitness Instructor/Personal Trainer with over 30 of years experience, this multifaceted class combines the elements of a group fitness setting with the 1-to-1 attention of a personal trainer.
 Designed to help you achieve your fitness goals, work at your own pace while building endurance, strength and cardiovascular fitness.
-Enjoy the camaraderie, support and fun that a group setting offers.
 Challenge yourself each and every week with new workouts.
 Some experience with weights helpful.
-Please bring a yoga/exercise mat, water bottle and small, soft exercise ball (appx.
-9 inches diameter) to class.
+Please bring a exercise mat, water bottle and small, soft exercise ball (appx.
+9 inches) to class.

 The purpose of yoga is to calm the mind.
 Linking breath and movement is the core of this practice which supports concentration and calm in addition to the physical exercise component which will bring new strength and flexibility.
 We’ll start with the basics to support those who are new or returning to the practice.
 After that, the pace will pick up.
 Our practice will invite you to be vigorous but, of course, the primary principle of yoga is listening to yourself and adjusting as necessary.
 Variations will be offered as needed.
 After an hour of practice, we’ll have 15 minutes to calm the body: first, a breathing practice, followed by meditation; then, final relaxation.